extremely evil or cruel

 On stormy nights, when the wind shook the four corners of the house and the surf roared along the cove and up the cliffs, I would see him in a thousand forms, and with a thousand

-a deliberate discourteous act (usually as an expression of anger or disapproval)
+a deliberate discourteous act

 If ever he mentioned it, the captain blew through his nose so loudly that you might say he roared, and stared my poor father out of the room.
 I have seen him wringing his hands after such a